Student Employment Handbook - Employment Pay Plan, Payroll and Benefits

 - Student employees must be paid for ALL hours worked.
 Supervisors are not permitted to accept voluntary services from their paid student employees.
 See Administrative policy regarding volunteers.

-- Most student employees will utilize Empower for timekeeping.
-Access to Empower (via FlashLine, My Action Items tab) will occur one to two business days after the student and supervisor receive the Confirmation of Student Employment email from CampusWorks.
+- Most student employees will utilize TimeClock Plus for timekeeping.
+Access to TimeClock Plus (via FlashLine, in the Employee, Dashboard) will occur one to two business days after the student and supervisor receive the On-Campus Student Employment Confirmation email from CampusWorks.

-- Students with MULTIPLE POSITIONS must FIRST select the correct worksite before clocking into Empower.
+- Students with MULTIPLE POSITIONS must FIRST select the correct worksite before clocking into TimeClock Plus.

 - For additional assistance, contact the Payroll Office at 330-672-8640 or email@example.com.

 - The student employee's supervisor must approve, online (by midnight each Tuesday) all hours worked for the previous work week.
-Adjustments to punches in Empower should only be made to correct errors and not to reduce or increase actual hours worked.
-Students may NOT be compensated for hours not worked due to university closings, etc. (see Student Benefits above).
+Adjustments to punches in TimeClock Plus should only be made to correct errors and not to reduce or increase actual hours worked.
+Students may NOT be compensated for hours not worked due to university closings, etc. (see Student Benefits above), and student MUST be paid for all hours worked.

 - Any record of time worked is considered an allied payroll document and must be treated with the same regard as any other fiscal record.
 Willful falsification of timekeep, or destruction of timekeep records, constitutes grounds for immediate termination of employment.

 - All Kent State employees may access an electronic W-2 form through FlashLine.
-To receive only the electronic version and have print capability, an employee must choose the consent option through FlashLine (go to the My HR tab, Employment Details box).
+To receive only the electronic version and have print capability, an employee must choose the consent option through FlashLine (go to Employee, Resources, and My Earnings & Benefit Elections).
 The electronic version is available each mid-January, approximately two weeks prior to the printed version that is mailed to an employee's permanent address.
-Employees should verify their permanent address in FlashLine (go to the My HR tab, Employment Details box).
+Employees should verify their permanent address in FlashLine (go to Student, Dashboard, My Personal Information).

 - Additional information regarding Federal and State withholdings can be found at the Payroll website.